What is homelessness?

 - Staying in emergency accommodation – such as a hostel, night/winter shelter, women’s refuge or B&B

-- Staying in temporary accommodation and waiting to be allocated long-term housing – such as housing association or housing with support
+- Staying in temporary accommodation and waiting to be allocated long-term housing – such as housing with support

 - At risk of violence or abuse in your home